 The first collection, Paisley Renaissance, was created for an exhibition in 2016 at the Jen Jones' Welsh Quilting Centre in Lampeter, West Wales.
 This first set of quilts set out to encompass the many different styles found in traditional Welsh quilts.
 These all featured the antique paisley motif in its original form along with a very limited number of other traditional Welsh quilting motifs.

 The second collection, Paisley Parade, was created for a gallery at The Festival of Quilts in 2019.
 Using the same set of quilting motifs, these quilts set out to illustrate how quilt patterns can evolve and, although firmly rooted in the Welsh tradition, take designs from the truly traditional through to a more informal and modern setting.

 The third collection, Paisley Pageant, takes some of the earlier quilts from Paisley Parade and adds seventeen new designs.
 These continue to further extend and illustrate the potential for variety arising from a seemingly simple set of motifs.
-This collection is scheduled for March-November 2022 at the Welsh Quilt Centre in Lampeter and will be fully available to view on this website once the exhibition is over.
+This collection was exhibited from March until October, 2022, at the Welsh Quilt Centre in Lampeter and, along with the Paisley Parade collection, will be touring with Grosvenor shows from early 2023.

 The inspiration for the collections was a motif that appeared on the cover of a Traditional Quilt Group newsletter.
 This was later found to have been used in a quilt currently in the collection of Jen Jones.
 It won the prize for the best quilt in Llanelli in 1901 and was made by Mrs May Thomas.
 The quilt contained a central ring of Paisley pears and this simple motif led Sandie on the path to designing and stitching her 65 cot-sized quilts.
 In one design form or another, the paisley pear features in every single quilt (making a grand total of 1001 paisleys)!